telerik/fiddler-docs/Observe-Traffic/Tasks/DataURI.md

 To inspect a DataURI object:

-1. Copy a [DataURI][1] to your clipboard from Fiddler or any other source.
+1. Copy a [DataURI][1] to your clipboard from Fiddler Classic or any other source.

  ![Copy DataURI][2]